LearnOnDemandSystems/docs/tms/targets/scorm-attempts-find.md

-# Targeted Help for Searching for SCORM Attempts
+# Help with Searching for SCORM Attempts

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.